Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Introduction

-As shown in~\cite{spawn_methods}, terminate-based (TB) methods can shrink without spawning new processes, providing a time efficient alternative to traditional spawn-based (SB) approaches.
-Nevertheless, a major limitation of TB shrinking is the persistence of zombie processes, ranks that remain asleep until the application terminates, as they cannot be fully removed from the global MCW.
-This creates an issue: the nodes on which these zombies are mapped cannot be returned to the RMS until they terminate, preventing node reuse.
-A common workaround involves isolating each MCW communicator on a separate node, allowing finer control over process groups.
+In the paper~\cite{spawn_methods} two methods, Baseline and Merge, are evaluated with different strategies.
+The latter method allowed to shrink the application by the conversion of processes into zombies, which we denote as \gls{zs}.
+The \gls{zs} offered lower reconfiguration times than traditional \gls{ss} obtained with the Baseline method.
+Nevertheless, a major limitation of \gls{zs} is the persistence of zombie processes, ranks that remain asleep until the application terminates, as they cannot be fully removed from the global \gls{mcw}.
+This creates an issue: the nodes on which these zombies are mapped cannot be returned to the \gls{rms} until they terminate, preventing node reuse.
+A common workaround involves isolating each \gls{mcw} communicator on a separate node, allowing finer control over process groups.
 However, this solution depends on node-specific spawning, which suffers from poor scalability due to its inherently sequential nature \cite{Flex_mpi_spawning}.

-To overcome these constraints, we propose a novel technique that retains the benefits of TB shrinking while addressing its key limitations, supporting both expansion and shrinkage at minimal cost.
-Our approach isolates each MCW communicator on a separate node and enables all available processes to perform spawning in parallel rather than sequentially, thereby reducing the cost of expansion.
-In addition, it avoids spawning new processes during shrinkage and eliminates the persistence of zombie processes while maintaining the high performance observed in TB methods.
-These improvements make our solution particularly suitable for DRM in large-scale HPC environments, with full support for heterogeneous systems and shared resources.
-The approach has been included in the MaM library~\cite{mam_api_2024}, which integrates multiple techniques for resizing and data redistribution, allowing the selection of the optimal solution depending on the context.
+Yet, by using this technique it is possible to shrink the application by terminating those processes, an approach that we denote as \gls{ts}, which overcomes the key limitation of \gls{zs}, its inability to fully terminate processes and make them persist as zombies.

+To overcome the scalability constraints identified in~\cite{Flex_mpi_spawning}, we propose a novel technique that preserves scalability during process spawning while enabling the use of \gls{ts} for shrinkages.
+Our technique also isolates each \gls{mcw} communicator on a separate node; however, instead of performing this step sequentially, it is carried out in parallel, allowing each available process to initiate an independent spawn.
+Additionally, newly spawned processes participate in subsequent spawn operations within the same reconfiguration if further spawning is required.

+These improvements make our solution particularly suitable for \gls{drm} in large-scale \gls{hpc} environments, with full support for nodes with different numbers of cores, and for jobs with different numbers of cores on each node.
+Consequently, to evaluate the novel technique, this work considers two types of node allocations: homogeneous, where jobs use the same number of cores in each node, and heterogeneous, where the number of cores used in each node can differ.
+Additionally, the improvements can be used for oversubscription in both types of allocation, where the number of processes exceeds the number of cores allocated to the job.
+Nevertheless, it is not considered the challenge of load balancing between different types of hardware, which is postponed as future work.